 Oregon’s economy is mainly driven by agriculture, fishing, and hydroelectric power.
 It is also one of the largest timber producers in the United States.

-The state-federal vocational rehabilitation system in Oregon faces many challenges as it strives to serve people with significant disabilities and promote competitive integrated employment.
-Project E3 will provide intensive technical assistance to two regions of the state:
+The state-federal vocational rehabilitation system in Oregon faced many challenges as it strove to serve people with significant disabilities and promote competitive integrated employment.
+Project E3 provided intensive technical assistance to two regions of the state:

 National rate = 6.3%

 23 of Oregon’s 36 counties are non-metropolitan